I walked off the stage feeling great. I’d delivered a solid keynote that was met with appreciation and positive feedback from the meeting planner.

 VIDEO: Decide How You Show Up

-Remember, if you are in the practice of putting your ideas out into the universe — if you seek to challenge the status quo and change behavior — it only makes sense to anticipate criticism.
+If you are in the practice of putting your ideas out into the universe — if you seek to challenge the status quo and change behavior — you should anticipate criticism.
 It’s coming.
 While I still believe feedback is an incredible gift, I’m also very careful to consider both the source and the meaning I assign the message.
 That isn’t arbitrary.
 It’s my choice.

 When it comes to feedback, it’s not the critic who counts.
 Most of the time, criticism has nothing to do with you or me.